-Footnotes:
+FOOTNOTES:

-- (1) All results met State and Federal drinking water health standards - (2) These are monthly average turbidity values measured every 4 hours daily. - (3) There is no turbidity MCL for filtered water.
-The limits are based on the TT requirements for filtration systems. - (4) This is the highest locational running annual average value. - (5) Total organic carbon is a precursor for disinfection byproduct formation.
-The TT requirement applies to the filtered water from the SVWTP only. - (6) The SWRCB recommend an optimal fluoride of 0.7 ppm be maintained in the treated water.
-In 2020, the range and average of the fluoride levels were 0.6 ppm - 0.9 ppm and 0.7 ppm, respectively. - (7) Natural fluoride in the Hetch Hetchy source was ND.
-Elevated fluoride levels in raw water for the SVWTP and HTWTP were attributed to the transfer of fluoridated Hetch Hetchy water into the local reservoirs. - (8) This is the highest running annual average value. - (9) The most recent Lead and Copper Rule monitoring was in 2019.
-2 of 30 site samples collected at consumer taps had copper concentrations above the AL. - (10) The most recent Lead and Copper Rule monitoring was in 2019.
-0 of 30 site samples collected at consumer taps had lead concentrations above the AL. - (11) The detected chlorate in the treated water is degradation product of sodium hypochlorite used by the SFRWS for water disinfection.
+- 1) All results met State and Federal drinking water health standards. - 2) These are monthly average turbidity values measured every 4 hours daily. - 3) This is a TT requirement for filtration system. - 4) This is the highest locational running annual average value. - 5) This is the highest running annual average value. - 6) Total organic carbon is a precursor for disinfection byproduct formation.
+The TT requirement applies to the filtered water from the SVWTP only. - 7) Systems collecting <40 coliform samples monthly should report the highest.
+Number (not the percentage) of total coliform positive samples collected in any one month.
+The MCL was no longer in effect on July 1, 2021. - 8) The MCL was changed to E.coli based starting on July 1, 2021 when the State Revised Total Coliform rule became effective. - 9) The SWRCB recommended on optima fluoride level of 0.7 ppm be maintained in the treated water.
+In 2021, the range and average of the fluoride levels were 0.6ppm - 0.9 ppm and 0.7 ppm, respectively. - 10) Natural fluoride in the Hetch Hetchy source was ND.
+Elevated fluoride levels in raw water at the SVWTP and HTWP were attributed to the transfer of fluoridated Hetch Hetchy water into the local reservoirs. - 11) The most recent Lead and Copper Rule monitoring was in 2019.
+0 of 30 site samples collected at consumer taps had copper concentrations above the AL. - 12) The most recent Lead and Copper Rule monitoring was in 2019.
+1 of 30 site samples collected at consumer taps had lead concentrations above the AL. - 13) The detected chlorate in the treated water is a degradation product of sodium hypochlorite used by the SFRWS for water disinfection.